Wednesday, 10 November 2021

 • Migrations

-Each of these components has its own stub file that defines how the generated file will look.
+Each of these parts has its own stub file that tells the program what the output file will look like.

-Laravel also includes unit testing templates, which help developers quickly create testing files for their applications.
+Laravel also comes with unit testing templates that make it easy for developers to make testing files for their apps.

-To publish the default stub templates into your project, Laravel provides a simple Artisan command.
+Laravel makes it easy to publish the default stub templates to your project with a simple Artisan command.

-After running this command, Laravel will copy all default stub templates from the framework directory into your project.
+Laravel will copy all of the default stub templates from the framework directory into your project after you run this command.

-This allows developers to modify them according to their needs.
+This lets developers change them to fit their needs.

 Where Are Laravel Stubs Located?